-Inclusive Practices is a quarterly online journal published by TASH that addresses research-to-practice considerations relating to or relevant for persons with significant support needs across the lifespan.
-Inclusive Practices publishes articles that provide tips and strategies for practitioners, families, and self-advocates; current issues; and insights from practitioners, families, and self-advocates.
-Generally, each issue of Inclusive Practices will include four feature articles, one Leading Edge article, and one Perspective article.
+Inclusive Practices is a quarterly online journal published by TASH that makes the latest research available to everyone who works with people with significant support needs.
+Inclusive Practices publishes articles that provide best practices and strategies for practitioners, families, and self-advocates; current issues; and insights from educators, support providers, families, and self-advocates.
+Generally, each issue of Inclusive Practices includes four Feature articles, one Leading Edge article, and one Perspective article.

 Read the Welcome Letter from the Co-Editors-in-Chief of Inclusive Practices, Andrea Ruppar and Jennifer Kurth.

 Inclusive Practices is available to TASH members at all membership levels.
 Not a member?
 Click here to join, and get instant access to Inclusive Practices, as well as the additional benefits of membership.